lfe/lfe/doc/src/lfe_guide.7.md

 (<comp_op> expr ...)
 ```

-The standard arithmentic operators, + - * /, and
+The standard arithmetic operators, + - * /, and
 comparison operators, > >= < =< == /= =:= =/= , can take
 multiple arguments the same as their standard lisp
 counterparts.
 This is still experimental and implemented